datafest-prep/datafest-prep.github.io/software_installation.md

 ---
 layout: page
-title: R and RStudio installation instructions
+title: Getting Started with R
 nav_exclude: false
 ---

-# Software
+# Getting Started with Software: R and RStudio

 The resources on this site use R and RStudio for data analysis, visualization, and reports.
 R is the statistical software, while RStudio is an environment that makes it easy to manage and use that software.